 Remember to focus on the day session of the markets and to exclude the overnight session.
-Of all types of trading strategies, the odds tend to be in your favour when trading gaps although it’s worth bearing in mind that past trends do not necessarily translate into future performance.
+Of all types of trading strategies, the odds tend to be in your favor when trading gaps although it’s worth bearing in mind that past trends do not necessarily translate into future performance.
 A key aim is to try to avoid the majority of the losers, as opposed to trying to catch all the winners.

 As you don’t need indicators or other sophisticated tools, you can use charting software to plan all your trades.
 In the forex market, the EUR/USD pair is the most commonly traded no matter which trading strategy you are using.
 That’s because this major pair benefits from liquidity and is able to withstand shocks to the markets better than other currencies.

 Originating in Japan back in the sixties, the Ichimoku indicator or trading system is a potent trading tool used to recognise buy and sell signals during the process of trading on charts.
 It plays [...]
 Designed to create a more accurate picture for the ever-changing price trends in the market, the EMA or Exponential Moving Average is a trading strategy that proves to be immensely effective and he [...]

 Originating in Japan back in the sixties, the Ichimoku indicator or trading system is a potent trading tool used to recognise buy and sell signals during the process of trading on charts.
 It plays [...]